BenMcLean/Voxel2Pixel/BenVoxel/README.md

   - `Global`: One `DATA` chunk for global metadata. (optional)
   - `Count`: One unsigned 16-bit integer for the number of models.
   - For each model:
-    - `Key`: One `KeyString` for the model key, expected to be unique among models within the file.
+    - `Key`: One `KeyString` for the model key.
 Empty string key indicates the default model.
     - `Model`: One `MODL` chunk.

 The size of the compressed data can be determined by subtracting the size of the Version field (the content of its unsigned 1-byte length field plus 1) from the `BENV` chunk size.